splunk/eventgen/documentation/TUTORIAL.md

     {% include "another_jinja.template" %}
 {%- endblock -%}
 ```
 Adding above block imports the contents of another_jinja.template into your current template.
+You can include many templates.

 ```
 # extends block inherits a specified template
 {% extends "super_jinja.template" %}
 ```
-Adding above block makes your current template inherits the contents of super_jinja.template.
-Since Jinja is Python based, you can only inherit from a single template.
+Adding above block makes your current template inherit the contents of super_jinja.template.
+You can only inherit from a single template.

 Also, with Jinja templates, users can define mini functions (macro) inside of the template.